jfjelstul/codebookr/README.md

 )
 ```

-There are additional customization options that are covered by the documentation, which you can see by running `?create_codebook`.
-You can [request](https://github.com/jfjelstul/codebookr/issues) additional customization options.
+The customization options are covered in the documentation, which you can see by running `?codebookr::create_codebook`.
+You can request additional customization options [here](https://github.com/jfjelstul/codebookr/issues).

 ## Example 2: Creating Documentation for an R Data Package

 Packaging up a group of datasets into an `R` data package is a great way to keep your data and replication code organized and to share data with colleagues.
 But writing the documentation can be really tedious.
 You have to write an `R` script with `roxygen2` comments for each dataset and then build the `.Rd` documentation files for the package, which are stored in the `man/` folder in your package directory, using `devtools::document()`.
 The function `document_data()` in the `codebookr` package automatically generates an `R` script with `roxygen2` comments for each of the datasets in your project based on two data frames that you provide, one with information on each dataset and another with information on each variable in each dataset.
 This way, you don't have to write any `roxygen2` comments to document your data.

 The following example shows how I generated the documentation for my `ecio` package, which is an `R` data package for the [European Union Infringement Procedure (EUIP) Database](https://github.com/jfjelstul/euip).
 The `file_path` should be the path for the `R` folder in your package directory.
-You can specify the optional `author` and `package` arguments to include the name of the author(s) and the name of the package in the `roxygen2` files that are generated.
+You can specify the optional `author` and `package` arguments to include the name of the author(s) and the name of the package in the `R` scripts that are generated.

 As with the `create_codebook()` function, the `dataset_input` data frame must include: (1) a variable called `dataset` that is the name of each dataset, which will be used as the heading for each dataset section; (2) a variable called `label` that is a short label for each dataset (one line), which will be used as the subheading for each dataset section; and (3) a variable called `description` that is a description of each dataset, which will be included before the description of each variable.
 The dataset names should be valid `R` object names.
 Text wrapped in braces will be formatted as code.